Jaago (2004 film): Plot

 More determined than ever, Inspector Shankar continues his pursuit for justice, even with the weight of corruption rising to obstruct him; he meets threats with counter-threats and attempts at bribery with the arrest of the perpetrators, and even gains popular support from influential people in law enforcement.
 But this is not enough for Shrikant: with his desperation having become unbearable, he bursts into the courthouse where the offenders are on preliminary trial, and shoots one of them.
 Just when the cause seems lost for the surviving rapist, his lawyer Satyaprakash Satwani resorts to vicious methods: he manages to buy off Shankar's friend Sawant, who is to kill the witnesses before they can testify in court.
 But Shankar proves to be too resilient; he kidnaps Sawant's wife and son, forcing the latter to release the witnesses.
-With the family's testimony and the moving pleas of Shrikant and Shradha for more justice, and Shankar's own accusation of the corruption in India's political system, the presiding judge acquits the Varmas and sentences the last of the culprits to death by hanging, with Shrikant and Shradha acting as his executioners.
+With the family's testimony and the moving pleas of Shrikant and Shradha for more justice, and Shankar's own accusation of the corruption in India's political system, the presiding judge acquits the Vermas and sentences the last of the culprits to death by hanging, with Shrikant and Shradha acting as his executioners.

 Following the execution, the film ends with the judge walking towards a sunset beach, saying by voiceover: "After delivering the verdict, I handed in my resignation.
 I don't know how those who know the law will react to my decision.
 What I do know, however, is that I have done justice to my soul.
 I have truly awakened," and then turning to the audience with the reminder: "It's time you awakened too."